xianglusoc/xianglusoc.github.io/index.md

 ## Works under review and in progress

 - Lu, Xiang.
+Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (Book manuscript in preparation).

+- Lu, Xiang.
 “Shifting Tides in the Majority Group’s Attitudes Towards Affirmative Action in Higher Education Admission: an Online Survey Experiment in China.”
+(Under review)

 - Lu, Xiang.
 “Navigating Ethnic Capital and Ethnic Penalty: Chinese Muslim Internal Migrants in an International Trade Hub.”
+(Under review)

 - Lu, Xiang.
 “Reimagining Roots and Relations: Perceptions of Middle Eastern and North African (MENA) Muslims Among Hui Internal Migrants in a Global Market Town.”
+(Under review)

 - Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
+(In preparation)

 - Lu, Xiang.
 “Navigating Borders, Bridging Markets: Korean-Chinese Internal Migrants Leveraging Bi-Cultural Identity in Global Commerce.”
+(In preparation)